cjdev2/kafka-rx/README.md

 libraryDependencies += "com.cj" % "kafka-rx_2.10" % "0.1.0"
 ```

+For more code and help getting started, check out the [examples](examples/).

 #### Contributing

-Have an improvement or something you want to discuss?
+Have a question, improvement, or something you want to discuss?

-Tickets and pull requests welcome!
+Issues and pull requests welcome!

+#### License

+Eclipse Public License v.1 - Commission Junction 2015